 I moved to Southern California in 2006, wanting to find another path.
 Once there, I gave NaNoWriMo’s crazy novel-in-thirty-days my first real try, after a miserable failure in 2005.
 Finally, in 2007, the third time was in fact the charm.
 I managed to type “the end” for the first time in my life on a novel-length manuscript.
 Granted, it was a terrible excuse for a mystery wherein I couldn’t bring myself to kill the intended victim, but it was enough to prove to myself that I could actually get there.
 In 2008, I became a Municipal Liaison for our local region, and I continue to participate in NaNoWriMo each November.

 On the personal front, I met my husband in 2008, and we were married in 2010.
-We adopted two children from the former USSR in 2014.

 Currently, I am seeking representation for On Thin Ice, a young adult novel.
 As a former competitive figure skater and a lifelong skating fan, it was a joy to write a book set in the world of elite pairs skating.

 I am also editing my alternate history novel, The Lion and the Eagle, which explores what might have happened had the Russian revolution failed.